leonardt/ast_tools/README.md

 ```
 Note: this would invoke `apply_passes([...])` on `rewritten_foo`

-To avoid this the `apply_passes` decoratorfilters itself from the decorator list.
-If however
+To avoid this the `apply_passes` decorator filters itself from the decorator list.
+If, however,
 the decorator is wrapped inside another decorator, this will fail.

 ### Inner decorators are called multiple times